leonardoLavagna/leonardoLavagna/README.md

   1. 🔦 **PyTorch Notebooks**

      A series of notebooks to familiarize with some important data processing and analysis pipelines based on PyTorch
-     * GitHub Repository of the project https://github.com/leonardoLavagna/PyTorch-Notebooks
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/PyTorch-Notebooks

 </details>